Home

 image

-On retiring from active business in 1895 Barbour made an extensive research on the genealogy of Barbour and Hutchinson families and wrote a huge manuscript and many genealogical charts.
-He entered also the New England Historic Genealogical Society.
+On retiring from active business in 1895 Barbour did extensive research on the genealogy of Barbour and Hutchinson families and wrote a huge manuscript and many genealogical charts.
+He also entered the New England Historic Genealogical Society.

-He devised almost whole of his huge property (on a rough estimate of three million dollars, a huge sum for the time) to several Boston Universities like Harvard College, MIT and Radcliffe (Barbour’s daughter Mary Ella studied in Radcliffe 1894-1897).
+He devided almost the whole of his huge property (on a rough estimate of three million dollars, a huge sum for the time) to several Boston Universities like Harvard College, MIT, and Radcliffe (Barbour’s daughter Mary Ella studied in Radcliffe 1894-1897).

-Edmund Dana Barbour was an extremely positive, kind-hearted and magnetic man with a handsome, vigorous physique and remarkable strong mental powers.
+Edmund Dana Barbour was an extremely positive, kind-hearted, and magnetic man with a handsome, vigorous physique and remarkably strong mental powers.
 In 1920 serious heart weakness rapidly developed, resulting in his death at his home in Boston, 344 Beacon Street (see the house of Barbour in the lower images), on 5 March 1925.

 The house of Edmund Barbour in Boston, 344 Beacon Street